saSinclair/jmot-lib/README.md

 # jmot-lib (JavaScript Manipulation of Time Library) :milky_way:

-A JavaScript utility library that converts decimal to time.
+A JavaScript utility library that converts decimal to time, add decimal to time and get current time based on locale.

 Sometimes we end up having to work with non-standard time values.
 For example 1.5 hrs means one and a half hours.